Oxfam-Data-Insight-Netninjas-ODIN/oxfam-giftaid-logger-enhanced/README.md

 ## Current practices and their limits

-There is a six-sheet objectives chart that managers are to fill in, reminding them the basics of gift aid sign-up protocol, and reminding them to complete inductions with volunteers.
+There is a six-sheet objectives chart that managers are to fill in, during review, to remind them the basics of gift aid sign-up protocol, and reminding them to complete inductions with volunteers.
 This method could and will be improved.

-The team's previous system was successfully implemented on a local level in a single shop, and was used to fulfill these objectives identifying candidates who perhaps needed a friendly reminder to scan the codes whilst on the till.
+The team's previous system, was tested in a single shop, and was used to identify candidates who perhaps needed a friendly reminder to scan the codes whilst on the till.

 However after user feedback, and additional project requirements, it was decided to continue another iteration of the project as part of the agile development process, so that the system could be used across the divisions of shops and shop areas, primarily by implementing the ability for users to log in and out, as well as save data to a database, as opposed to relying on local storage.